UP Global One pig yard

 Forged by the Adams & Westlake Co.

 Superb stamp marks and patina.
+There

-As listed here, 3 different types.
+As listed here, 3 different barrel styles.

-100 year + centenarian!
+100 year+ centenarian!

 History